 Good news for Kiwi businesses: Microsoft brings Office 365 and CRM to Aussie data centres

-Office 365 and Dynamics CRM Online services are now available for hosting through Microsoft’s Australian datacentres, joining Microsoft Azure to create what the company claims as ‘Australasia’s most complete cloud’, Microsoft New Zealand announced today.
+Office 365 and Dynamics CRM Online services are now available for hosting through Microsoft’s Australian data centers, joining Microsoft Azure to create what the company claims as ‘Australasia’s most complete cloud’, Microsoft New Zealand announced today.

-Frazer Scott, Microsoft NZ’s director of marketing and operations, says delivering these services from more locally based datacentres will provide New Zealand businesses with faster performance, offer geo-redundant back-up, and help address data residency considerations.
+Frazer Scott, Microsoft NZ’s director of marketing and operations, says delivering these services from more locally based data centers will provide New Zealand businesses with faster performance, offer geo-redundant back-up, and help address data residency considerations.

 “As of today, any new Kiwi customers that subscribe to Office 365 or Dynamics CRM Online will have their service run through the Australian datacenters,” Scott says.
 “This is a significant milestone as we and our partners work to help Kiwi businesses and organisations do more and achieve more, anywhere, anytime, on any device – on a cloud service they can trust.”

 He says, “Clearly, to have confidence in the cloud, you need a trustworthy cloud service – and we’ve set the bar high, offering data storage in Australia with industry-leading certifications, including being the first vendor to complete the Australian Government’s Independent Registered Assessors Program (IRAP) formal security assessment for Office 365.”